Well, making an upcycled chair spindle Christmas tree seems like a great idea, right?

 Testing out a branch from the tree.
 Looks pretty good eh?

-I spray painted the spindles/bases black.
+I spray painted the upcycled chair spindles and their bases black.

 Then it sort of goes horribly wrong.
 First, let’s take a look at my inspiration photo from Holly: